.

 The same applies to any recordings of Shaker music.

-If no name is listed, then the published music collection where the music appears should be mentioned in person or in print.
+If no name is listed, then the published music collection where the music appears should be mentioned in person or listed in print.

 Shaker Music Scholar Honored in Who's Who